Dristro/Inqueropedia/Inqueropedia/models/README.md

 # Models

-Choose the model of you liking from this dir.
+Choose the model of your liking from this dir.

 Refer to `notebooks/transformer_models.ipynb` for more info on the transformer models.
 The notebook: `notebooks/preprocessing.ipynb` has the code for the bi-gram model.